kaitlynmabshire/Botany563-Final-Project/Reproducible_Script.md

 All MrBayes output files can be found in desktop/botany563/botany563-final-project/trees/mrbayes

 ## BEAST2
+Bayesian Evolutionary Analysis by Sampling Trees (BEAST) is a cross-platform software package for BI that uses a MCMC algorithm with emphasis on phylogenetic analysis of molecular sequences
+Assumptions: Likelihood function (substitutions occur under time-homogeneous Poisson process)
+Strengths: Highly customizable with many packages/models; easy user interface; offers multispecies coalescent methods
+Limitations: EXTREMELY computationally costly; More parameters in mixed model leads to slower mixing

 ### Download
 Downloaded BEAST 2.7.4 from http://www.beast2.org/download-mac/ (04/24/2023).
 BEAST2 can be found in desktop/software/beast_2.7.4
 Tutorial for running multispecies coalescent was followed from https://www.beast2.org/2022/03/31/starbeast3.html and https://taming-the-beast.org/tutorials/StarBeast-Tutorial/